-A minor in Merchandising provides students in other majors an opportunity to expand their knowledge of merchandising.
-The minor may be of special interest to students majoring in areas such as art, business, and journalism and media communication.
+A minor in Merchandising provides students in other majors an opportunity to gain knowledge and skills specific to the field of merchandising.
+The minor may be of special interest to students majoring in areas such as art, business, and journalism and technical communication.
 The perspectives gleaned by selecting a Merchandising minor both enhance understanding of the student’s major program and expand career opportunities available to the student.

-The Apparel and Merchandising program emphasizes study in apparel and textile design, product development, marketing and retailing of consumer goods, and sourcing of products.
-The program encompasses global study of the cultural/historical economic, and scientific aspects of the textile and apparel industry, while fostering understanding of consumer behavior and socially responsible business practices.
+The Apparel and Merchandising program emphasizes study in apparel and textile design, product development and sourcing, and the marketing and retailing of consumer goods.
+The program encompasses the global study of the cultural/historical, economic, and scientific aspects of the textile and apparel industry while fostering an understanding and implementation of socially responsible business practices.

 Students must satisfactorily complete the total credits required for the minor.
 Minors and interdisciplinary minors require 12 or more upper-division (300- to 400-level) credits.